What is Tumour Treating Fields?

-Tumour Treating Fields (TTFields) are a cancer treatment approach that uses electric fields to disrupt cell division in cancerous cells, resulting in cell death.
-TTFields have been shown to be effective for solid type tumours, including glioblastoma (GBM).
+Tumour Treating Fields (TTFields) is a cancer treatment approach that uses electric fields to disrupt cancer cell division and trigger cell death.
+Based on clinical trials so far, TTFields have been shown to improve prognosis for people with glioblastoma by several months.

-In normal cells, cell division is a tightly controlled sequence of events with check points and a maximum number of divisions per cell.
-Cancerous cells however, divide rapidly and uncontrollably leading to a mass of cells, forming a tumour that grows in size.
+In normal cells, cell division (growth) is a tightly controlled sequence of events with a maximum number of divisions per cell.
+Cancerous cells, however, divide rapidly and uncontrollably leading to a mass of cells, forming a tumour that grows in size.

-TTFields exploit this rapid cell division by delivering alternating electric fields to the mass of cells to disrupt the mechanisms involved in cell division, halting the process and inducing cell death.
+TTFields exploits this rapid cell division by delivering alternating electric fields to the mass of cells to disrupt the mechanisms involved in cell division, halting the process and causing cell death.

-In cellular investigations, TTFields have also been shown to:
+In experiments in the lab, TTFields have also been shown to:

 - Alter the internal scaffolding of cells, disrupting their ability to migrate away from the main tumour site to new locations